YashKTJadhav1999/Inventory-Performance-Dashboard-using-Tableau/README.md

 2. What is the On Order value for beverages in June 2011?

+Answers:
+1. Value of EOH for beverages in June 2011 – 146274

+2. Value of On Order for beverages in June 2011– 60710

 Dashboard 2: Retailer Analysis Dashboard
 This dashboard should display the number of items for each category.
 The view should allow the users to see the top n and bottom n items by